Niuhych/trustworthy-experiments-core/README.md

 The focus is on **clarity and practicality**, not on covering every possible edge case.
 The code is meant to be read, modified, and adapted to real-world pipelines.

 ## Quickstart
-The CLI produces a machine-readable JSON and a human-readable Markdown report (--out-json, --out-md).
+The CLI writes an output bundle directory (via --out) containing:
+- results.json (machine-readable)
+- report.md (human-readable)
+- tables/*.csv and plots/*.png (artifacts referenced from results.json)

 ### Install (pinned version)